SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-24-in-autumn-in-new-england-thoughts-turn-to.md

 Even something as simple as a backyard tree at the house of our friends, illuminated by a sunset, was something to make one pause.

+So... yeah, that was pretty good.

+## The _other_ thing about autumn

 TBD